ChronicleStudio/Groups/README.md

 # Development Steps
+~~0.
+Cteate Commands for use in testing.~~
-1. 1.
-Code the display infrastructure to display a static rating variable.
+1. Code the display infrastructure to display a static rating variable.
 2. Make it so that that the static variable is now stored on the server per player.
 3. Create the methods for the increasing and decreasing the variables.
 4. Test (Using commands?) that values increasing and decreasing are properly displayed via the current display mechanism.